HomePrimary CareDermatologyBlogContact

 Laser & Light Treatments for Redness

 Persistent redness and visible blood vessels respond very well to vascular laser treatments (PDL, Nd:YAG) or IPL (intense pulsed light).
-Each session reduces vessel visibility, with results building over a series of 3–4 treatments.
+Each session reduces vessel visibility, with results building over a series of 3 to 4 treatments.

 Laser is the most effective option for the diffuse redness and broken capillaries that topical medications can't address.